Applied Agricultural Research in West Michigan

 • Fertigation strategies and water-use efficiency

-• soil ecology, carbon cycling, and organic matter management
+• Soil ecology, carbon cycling, and organic matter management

-• Tree and vine health under variable climate conditions
+• Plant health under variable climate conditions

 Translation & Education